vchavali/svadhyayam.github.io/annotation_files/tcm-1.1.1.annotation.md

 The second example listed has to do with our knowledge of abstract objects and their properties [sāmānyalakṣaṇapratyāsattiḥ]; for example our knowledge of geometry.
 Some theorists argue that this sort of knowledge involves observations that are self-evidential and self-warranting.
 This example applies to "ordinary" people [asmadādayaḥ], as well; so, it doesn't depend on things like specific religious beliefs.
 But, the details of this process are still controversial; and not everyone analyzes this knowledge in the same way.

 Regardless, Gaṅgēśa also gives a second, less dismissive, response to this objection.
-Namely, the constitutivist thesis has a universal scope.
-It states that *all* observations are constitutively evidential.
-The nonconstitutivist thesis rejects this universal claim.
+Namely, the internalist thesis has a universal scope.
+It states that *all* observations are internally evidential.
+The externalist thesis rejects this universal claim.
 It does not mean there cannot be some observations which happen to be self-evident.
-Moreover, constitutivism—at least, the strong form of the constitutivist thesis, we discussed under <refn v="sec 5/option 2">Option 2</refn>, above—is also a thesis about the *way* in which evidentiality constitutes observation.
-It says that a mental states being an observation of a fact is necessary and sufficient for its being evidential.
+Moreover, internalism—at least, the strong form of the internalist thesis, we discussed under <refn v="sec 5/option 2">Option 2</refn>, above—is also a thesis about the *way* in which evidentiality constitutes observation.
+It says that a mental state’s being an observation of a fact is necessary and sufficient for its being evidential.
 Evidential observations are evidential, simply because they are observations of facts.
-Even when yogic intuition and abstract knowledge are self-evident, under the nonconstitutivist theory, it is not the case that they are evidential merely because they are factual observations.
-So, even in these edge cases, evidentiality is not *strongly* constitutive of these observation.
+Even when yogic intuition and abstract knowledge are self-evident, under the externalist theory, it is not the case that they are evidential merely because they are factual observations.
+So, even in these edge cases, evidentiality is not *strongly* internal of these observation.

 # sec 7
 As far as I can tell, this is just a restatement of options 3-4 in terms of a concrete example.
 It's typically listed as a seperate option, but the *Prakāśa* and *Nyāyaśikhāmaṇi* make no real comment on this.

 # sec 8

-This is the first substantive critique of the constitutivist thesis.
+This is the first substantive critique of the internalist thesis.
 The voice is still not Gaṅgēśa's own.
-For the remainder of this section, Gaṅgēśa remains sympathetic to constitutivism.
-So, the purpose of the series of objections that begin with this passage is not really to critique constitutivism.
-Recall that, according to the constitutivist thesis, evidentiality is just a consequence of the structure of observation.
-So, one way of thinking about what is going on here, at a meta level, is that working through the constitutivist-nonconstitutivist debates is a way for us to start thinking more deeply about this structure.
+For the remainder of this section, Gaṅgēśa remains sympathetic to internalism.
+So, the purpose of the series of objections that begin with this passage is not really to critique internalism.
+Recall that, according to the internalist thesis, evidentiality is just a consequence of the structure of observation.
+So, one way of thinking about what is going on here, at a meta level, is that working through the internalist-externalist debates is a way for us to start thinking more deeply about this structure.

 With that preamble out of the way, let's start reading this passage.

-The four "definitions" of evidentiality listed in the above passage represent different aspects of the structure of observation that are suggested as being what it is, under a constitutivist thesis, that makes that observation evidential.
+The four "definitions" of evidentiality listed in the above passage represent different aspects of the structure of observation that are suggested as being what it is, under a internalist thesis, that makes that observation evidential.
 It's best to start at the bottom and work our way up.

 A two part objection is then presented, based on these definitions.